 Then something unnatural happened.
 Gordon Moore, one of the nicest, kindest people I have ever met, said “what do you mean you don’t have a database”.
 And it went downhill from there.
 Gordon started yelling at the lawyer in a very loud voice and started standing up.
 Andy Grove quickly stood up and put his hand on Gordon’s shoulder and said, it’s OK Gordon, I’ll take care of this.

 Gordon sat down, and Andy started yelling at the lawyer.
 I was sitting there thinking, how cool is this, I’m in a meeting with Andy Grove and Gordon Moore; glad I’m not that lawyer!
-All of the sudden Andy Grove’s spittle landed on my notebook (there was a lot of screaming occuring, and I was close) and I circled it and wrote “Andy Grove’s spittle”.
+All of the sudden Andy Grove’s spittle landed on my notebook (there was a lot of screaming occurring, and I was close to Andy); I circled it and wrote “Andy Grove’s spittle”.

 In anycase, I came to work the next day and as I was walking to my office Stephen Nachtsheim walked up to me and asked.